ArchLars/archtutorial/README.md

 ## **NOT INCLUDED IN THE STEP BUT YOU MAY WANT TO INCLUDE:**

 ### wireless-regdb
 If you use wireless then an essential package is also `wireless-regdb`.
-This is often forgotten in many tutorials for some reason, but it's super vital to any wireless users.
-That's all you need to know...

-But if you want the full nerd explanation:

-It installs regulatory.db, a machine-readable table of Wi-Fi rules per country (ISO-3166 code) that allows you to connect properly.
-Since Linux 4.15 the kernel’s wireless stack reads this file like firmware and uses it to enforce allowed channels, max EIRP, DFS, and indoor-only flags.
+It installs regulatory.db, a machine-readable table of Wi-Fi rules per country  that allows you to connect properly.
 If regulatory.db is missing or cannot be read, Linux falls back to the “world” regdomain 00.
 That profile is **intentionally conservative,** which means fewer channels and more restrictions.
 For example, world 00 marks many 5 GHz channels as passive-scan only and limits parts of 2.4 GHz (12–13 passive, 14 effectively off).

 ### audiocd-kio
 This adds the audiocd:/ KIO worker so Dolphin and other KDE apps can read and rip audio CDs.
 Not needed on non-KDE Plasma systems, but KDE has their own thing with this for some reason.
 I don't ever plan on using that on my desktop tower but otherwise I would consider this essential.
 If you are on a laptop with a CD player then you are going to want this.